 In the above example, Pete could still face prosecution for drug possession for having crack in his home.

 An NRS 453.333 violation is a deportable offense in Nevada.
 Therefore, non-citizens charged with it are encouraged to obtain legal counsel to fight the charge and try to get it dropped or changed to a non-deportable offense.
-Learn more about the criminal defense of immigrants in Nevada.

 People who get convicted of violating NRS 453.333 can ask for a record seal ten (10) years after the case closes.
 A case is “closed” after the prison sentence is served, parole is over, and the judge has officially ended the case.